ProgrammingMY/genshin-rpg/README.md

 ## Introduction

-This project is just to realize my hobby and imagination during my childhood.
+This project is just to make my hobby and imagination during my childhood into reality.
 If you ever made a game in your notebook when you was child, you probobaly can relate to this.

 Disclaimer: This project is just to practice my Javascript and NoSQL databases management skills